The best red light therapy devices to shop in 2024, reviwed by our beauty experts

 Pricier than some other models

-Not only is the CurrentBody Skin LED Mask one of the most comfortable red light therapy devices we have tried, but it's also the quickest to use and easiest to store.
-This comes down to its unique flexible silicone material, which hugs the face so you can sit up and pop it on for the required ten minutes while you watch television.
-The grippy material also ensures that the red and near-infra-red LED lights can reach and evenly penetrate every contour of your complexion.
+Not only is CurrentBody's LED Mask one of the most comfortable red light therapy devices we've tried, but we also found it the quickest to use and easiest to store.
+This comes down to its unique flexible silicone material, which hugs the face so you can sit up and wear it for the required 10 minutes while you watch television, for example.
+The grippy material also ensures that the red and near-infrared LED lights can reach and evenly penetrate the contours of your complexion.

-A combination of two light types boost collagen production and calms skin for long-term effects, but also revs up circulation so you get instant radiance.
-You can opt to use a hydrating hydrogel mask underneath for extra glow, or simply apply it after your best cleanser and before your best face moisturizer.
-Aside from a sizeable initial investment (as all LED masks generally involve), this mask ticks all our boxes.
-No wonder it won a woman&home Beauty Award and is loved by stars including Carey Mulligan.
+A combination of two different types of light boosts collagen production and helps to calm the skin for long-term effects, as well as revving up circulation for instant radiance.
+You can also opt to use a hydrating hydrogel mask underneath for extra glow, or simply apply it after your best cleanser and before your best face moisturiser.
+Aside from a sizeable initial investment (which is common for an LED mask), this tool ticks all our boxes.
+No wonder it won a woman&home Beauty Award in 2020 and is loved by many celebrities, including Halle Berry, Renée Zellweger and Carey Mulligan.
+You may also recognise it from the Netflix hit Emily In Paris.

 Best red light therapy device for the eyes

-The best red light therapy device for eyes is the Dr Dennis Gross Skincare DRx SpectraLite EyeCare Pro
+The Dr. Dennis Gross Skincare DRx SpectraLite EyeCare Pro

 (Image credit: Dr Dennis Gross)